trevortombe/website/content/publication/art_sharing/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Essays in Economic and Business History 39, 246-247" publication_short = "Essays in Economic and Business History 39, 246-247"
+publication = "*Essays in Economic and Business History* 39, 246-247" publication_short = "*Essays in Economic and Business History* 39, 246-247"

 # Abstract and optional shortened version.
 abstract = ""